johanholmerin/structured-clone/README.md

 ## Limitations

-* `CryptoKey` is not supported, since there is no way to synchronously make a copy.
+* `CryptoKey` and `ImageBitmap` are not supported, since there is no way to synchronously make a copy.
 * Copying `FileList` is only supported in browsers that support the `DataTransfer` constructor.